 - 25% off in-flight food and beverages when you use your card

-- An extra 2 miles per $1 spent (that means a minimum of 7 miles per $1 spent)
+- An extra two miles per $1 spent (that means a minimum of seven miles per $1 spent)

-- 2 miles per $1 spent at restaurants and gas stations; 1 mile per $1 spent everywhere else
+- Two miles per $1 spent at restaurants and gas stations; one mile per $1 spent everywhere else

-Those 69,600 miles were enough to buy me a free one-way flight to see family for Christmas that year (but I did have to pay for the return flight).
+Those 69,600 miles were enough to buy me a free one-way flight to see family for Christmas that year (but I did have to pay for my return flight).

-American Airlines is part of the OneWorld Alliance, a collection of airlines across the globe who allow points to be earned and redeemed between them.
-The 14 OneWorld partners include:
+American Airlines is part of the Oneworld Alliance, a collection of airlines across the globe that allow points to be earned and redeemed between the partners.
+The 13 Oneworld partners include:

 - Alaska Airlines